 Attitude / stance

-This Genre Profile also provides the foundation for others, tuning it for specific pedagogical goals and contexts — e.g. see the new version being used for Civil Law; and a layering of Swales CARS model for coaching Research Abstracts.
+This Genre Profile provides the foundation for others, tuning it for specific pedagogical goals and contexts — browse the Resources menu for Law, Accounting and Research Abstracts.

 Analytics Genre Profile